hyperledger-labs/splice/cluster/README.md

 |------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|
 | `https://sv.sv-1.svc.<CLUSTER>.network.canton.global/`     | Admin user interface for Sv Operator to find information about the collective and perform admin tasks. |
 | `https://wallet.sv-1.svc.<CLUSTER>.network.canton.global/` | User interface for the validators to transfer money and manage applications.                           |

+## Configuring a New GCP Project

+Rarely, there may be a need to configure a new GCP project for Canton Network.
+Steps to do this are as follows:

+1. Request that a project be created by sending a mail to `help@digitalasset.com`.
+The project should be derived from an existing CN project, and given the organization "'no organization'."
+Rights to this project should be granted to `team-canton-network@digitalasset.com`.
+2. Create a `deployment` directory for a cluster in the new project.
+This directory can be populated with `.envrc` and `.envrc.vars` from another deployment directory, but environment specific configuration should be updated in `.envrc.var`.
+3. Change into the new deployment directory, and run `cncluster activate` to authenticate to the project.
+4. Enable the required GCE services with the following command: `gcloud services enable container.googleapis.com`.
+5. Start creating a new cluster with `cncluster create`.
+Once this command starts working, you'll see in the GCE web UI that a new default service account has been created.
+It'll have a principal of the following form: '816347582626-compute@developer.gserviceaccount.com'.
+6. Add a role binding to enable the new default service account to have access to `da-cn-images.
+The command to do this will look like
+   this: `gcloud projects add-iam-policy-binding da-cn-images --member='serviceAccount:816347582626-compute@developer.gserviceaccount.com' --role='roles/artifactregistry.serviceAgent'

 ## Appendix: Kubernetes and Other Deployment Resources